onflow/flow/flips/20210916-nft-metadata.md

 		/// if not nil withdraw that from main vault and put it into distributeRoyalty pub fun calculateRoyalty(type:Type, amount:UFix64) : UFix64?

-		/// call this with a vault containing the amount given in calculate royalty and it will be distributed accordingly pub fun distributeRoyalty(vault: @FungibleToken.Vault)
+		/// call this with a vault containing the amount given in, calculate royalty and it will be distributed accordingly pub fun distributeRoyalty(vault: @FungibleToken.Vault)

 		/// generate a string that represents all the royalties this NFT has for display purposes